FunctionLab/tapioca/README.md

 ```

 The jupyter notebook server should then open in your internet browser.
 Simply navigate to the tapioca folder and open the Tapioca_Notebook.ipynb file

+## <a name="examples"></a> Note on Example Files
+Two examples files are provided, both are located in the raw_input folder.
+One, called 'example.csv' is a very shortened version of the raw KSHV TPCA data produced in the Tapioca study.
+Running Tapioca on this file should only take a few minutes (per replicate, per condition) on most computers.
+The second example, 'full_example.csv', is the complete version of the raw KSHV TPCA data.
+Running Tapioca on this file should take around 8 hours (per replicate, per condition).

 ## <a name="citation"></a> Citing Tapioca